-WTB 338 is often erroneously described as being a factory race car or a prototype when it is actually
+It is also often erroneously described as being a factory race car or a prototype.

-a special built by Derek Pugh in 1965.
+However it is actually a "special", built by Derek Pugh in 1965.

-The car was bought by Christian from Karl Marschhofer of Gmunden, Austria in December 2000 and was subjected to a ground-up restoration.
+The car was bought by Christian Hartmann from Karl Marschhofer of Gmunden, Austria in December 2000 and was subjected to a ground-up restoration, keeping Derek Pugh's design.
 For more details of the car's background see Chassis No.1152.

 UXG 264 was originally registered as MVB 4.
-The car was restored in 2004 after being off the road for 24 years.
+The car was restored by Quentin Gray in 2004 after being off the road for 24 years.
 Past owners have included Christopher Smedley, Adrian Dunbar, J P LeVine, Peter Elliott and Duncan Rabagliati.

 who had bought the car in 1999 from Ted Bailey who had owned the car for nearly forty years.
 Information about

 Simon's first Doretti (No.1151) can be found in an article entitled A Fine Survivor.

 The Doretti had been used extensively by Simon and his wife Helen for many rallies in the UK and France.
 Some of the many modifications that were made to help cope with modern road conditions include the installation of front disc brakes, rack and pinion steering, a TR4 rear axle and a five-speed all synchromesh gearbox.
 Electrical upgrades included an alternator, halogen headlights, airhorns and an electric radiator fan.